 The Student Pastor Program handbook contains a more intricate picture of the program requirements and guidelines.
 All persons involved in the program should be familiar with its contents.
 SPP Handbook

 Student pastors in small or rural congregations may take a course in Rural or Small Congregation Ministry.
 Student pastors in an urban environment, with the counsel of their advisor, may select a course focusing on urban ministry.

-If you are already a participant in the Student Pastor Program and would like more information please contact Dr. Joe Bush, Director, or Desirée Barnes, Administrative Assistant.
+If you are already a participant in the Student Pastor Program and would like more information please contact Dr. Joe Bush, Director, or Desirée Barnes, Program Administrator.

 If you are interested in being a part of the Student Pastor Program please contact Rev. Tom Brunkow, coordinator of the Student Pastor Program.

 4500 Massachusetts Avenue,

 NW | Washington, DC 20016 | PH: 202.885.8600 | FX: 202.885.8605 |